 - 2. Who are the main characters in this story and what do we know about them? - 3.
 What is the role of each of the male characters in the rape of Tamar? - 4.
 What does Tamar say and do?
-Pay careful attention to each of the elements of what she says!

 The small groups should then discuss each question separately and write down some answers.